 - Customers and business data must be stored in a data warehouse fully accessible to the whole company

 Same as in a software development team, the organization processes and repetitive tasks must move to a digital operating model.
-A digital representation of the processes made with softwares and algorithms.
+A digital representation of the processes made with software and algorithms.

-This vision cannot simply be done with pipes that connect softwares together.
+This vision cannot simply be done with pipes that connect software programs together.
 Nor with bots that mimic human actions.
 Complete access to the data and a platform to create tailored algorithms on this data is mandatory.

-A digital operating model is infinitely scalable, can be improved at an impressive rate and is more resilient to human error.
+A digital operating model is infinitely scalable, can be improved at an impressive rate, and is more resilient to human error.
 The organization data, when aggregated and consolidated, give people information about the situation so they can take initiative and build on this data platform.
-This is what Agile organizations is about.
+This is what Agile organizations are about.

-It is about moving human activity from performing the processes to designing and monitoring the automation softwares that perform the processes.
+It is about moving human activity from performing the processes to designing and monitoring the automation applications that perform the processes.

-This is just the beginning, if you share our vision and are interested in influencing the direction of Datablist, subscribe to our newsletter bellow and follow us on Twitter 🤝.
+This is just the beginning.
+If you share our vision and are interested in influencing the direction of Datablist, subscribe to our newsletter below and follow us on Twitter 🤝.